 Get the most out of your whirlwind trip

 Let's say you're visiting Melbourne for two days and looking for some fun, or you've got a couple of mates down from Sydney (those chumps) and want to show them a good time.
 Either way, chances are that your head will be swimming with ideas.
-When it comes to what to do in Melbourne, the only limit is your imagination (and your budget).
+When it comes to things to do in Melbourne, the only limit is your imagination (and your budget).

-So, here's your bumper guide to 48 hours in Melbourne during summer—just don't forget your sunscreen!
+So, here's your bumper guide to 48 hours in Melbourne during summer — just don't forget your sunscreen!

 DAY ONE: